2.1 Introduction to Numeric Vectors

 You can also store the result of multiplication for future use by assigning it to a name.

 To have the calculation done element-wisely, R requires two or more vectors to have the same length.
 However, there is an important recycling rule in R, which is quite useful and enables us to write simpler code.
 Specifically, if one vector is shorter than the other vector, R will recycle (repeat) the shorter vector until it matches in length with the longer one so that element-wise calculations can be done conveniently.
-This recycling is most often used for an operation between a length>1 vector and a length-1 vector.
+This recycling is most often used for an operation between a vector with more than one elements and a scalar (a.k.a. a vector with only one element).
 Let’s see an example.

 The followings are a few additional examples you can try.